 Rev. William J. Watters, S.J.

 It was the early 1990s and student test scores in Baltimore were abysmal, funding was inadequate and school infrastructure was in disrepair.
 The then-pastor of St. Ignatius, Fr.
 William J. “Bill” Watters, S.J., set out to open a school to better serve Baltimore’s low-income minority student population.

 In 1993, he founded St. Ignatius Loyola Academy, introducing an innovative all-boys middle school model with an extended school day and year.
-Its rigorous, well-rounded program builds character and creates opportunities that lead students to success in high school and college.
+Its rigorous, well-rounded program builds character and creates opportunities that lead students to success in high school, college and beyond.
 The academy prepares boys to embody the Jesuit ideal of becoming Men for Others.